krestaino/podcast-xml-parser/README.md

 - **🚫 Graceful Handling:** In cases of missing elements in the XML feed, the parser returns empty strings instead of throwing errors.
 - **🎧 Support for iTunes:** Additional details can be fetched from iTunes.
 - **🔢 Partial Feed Support:** Allows fetching and parsing a specific byte range of a feed.
+- **🌐 OPML Parsing:** Extracts podcast feed URLs from OPML outlines, commonly used for podcast subscriptions.

 <!-- HIDE_SECTION_START -->